TokyoWars/arcade-legends-3-batocera/docs/controls.md

             │       ↓
             │     START
             │
-            └── held about 1 second
+            └── held approximately 1 second
                     ↓
-                 COIN / SELECT
+                 SELECT / COIN

-This allows the original physical controls to provide both emulator functions without modifying the panel.
+This gives Batocera and MAME the functions they need without modifying the cabinet.

 ---